yashdaga03/quiz-app/README.md

 		- Clone this repository.
 		- Run: npm install
 		- Run: npm test (to check all tests are passing or not)
+		- Run: npm run build
-		- Run: npm run start
+		- Run: npm start
 	- Docker:
 		- Clone the repository.
 		- Run: docker compose up --build